Understanding UUIDs in Node.js - LogRocket Blog

-The IETF (Internet Engineering Task Force) defines the UUID protocol in RFC 4122 as “A 128-bits-long identifier that can guarantee uniqueness across space and time.”
+A Universally Unique Identifier, or UUID, is a 128-bit value generated by a computer system that has extremely low chances of repeating.
+According to the Internet Engineering Task Force (IETF) in RFC 4122, the first official specification for implementing UUIDs in computer systems, UUID protocol is defined as “A 128-bits-long identifier that can guarantee uniqueness across space and time.”

-The generation of different UUID versions occurs with different algorithms and methods.
-While v1 UUIDs use the timestamp and Mac address of the generating computer to identify, v4 UUIDs use random number generators depending on the website that is generating them.
+Because generated UUIDs are so distinct from each other, they are used to uniquely identify database records, documents, programs, or whatever else that may need to be uniquely identified for efficient storage and retrieval.

+Today, UUIDs are popular among developers because they are a reliable and convenient way to label data distinctly.
+There are also different versions of UUID that the IETF has released specs for.
+At the time of writing, the latest UUID version is v8.

-Most operating systems have a CLI tool for generating UUIDs.
+Most operating systems have a CLI tool for generating UUIDs:

 uuidgen // generates a UUID uuidgen help // view help for the UUID command.

-Note: Editor’s note: This article was last updated by Amazing Enyichi Agu on 24 September 2024 to incorporate UUID alternative packages for generating secure and random IDs, including